tbrouns/paser/README.md

 psr_batch_processing(parameters); % Process raw data files
 ```

-This script will load and then batch process CONTINUOUS files in the directory given by `parameters.loadPath`.
+This script will load and then batch process `continuous` files in the directory given by `parameters.loadPath`.
 Processed data is saved to the folder specified by `parameters.savePath`, where a matching directory tree will be created.

 Not all of the parameters in this script are set correctly, so what follows is an explanation of how to select the right settings.